 Fiber-rich snack foods, in contrast, will work like slow-burning fuel providing you with a flow of steady energy that keeps you satiated much longer.
 All of the 100 inspirations are at least vegetarian and a big bunch of them are naturally vegan and gluten-free.

 Let’s start with some quick snack ideas for times when you are super-lazy in your kitchen.

 Easy & quick ideas

-If you’re short on time, it is still better to opt for healthy single ingredient snacks instead of unhealthy treats.
+If you’re short on time, it is still better to opt for nutrient-dense single ingredient snacks instead of unhealthy treats.
 Use easy no-cook groceries that need no preparation, like fruits, veggies, eggs or nuts.
 In the summertime, frozen grapes are amazing options.

 If chosen wisely, a handful of dry fruits are wonderful energy providers too.
 But please take note of the ingredient list – choose packages that say “no sulfites”; only the fruit should be listed.
-For best possible weight management, limit your fruit consumption to two portions per day.
+For the best possible weight management, limit your fruit consumption to two portions per day.

 50 single ingredient ideas without or little preparation time

 - Nibbling some carrots (a great strategy against sugar cravings)